arvindravi/arvindravi.github.io/_posts/2017-09-25-arkit-a-noobs-guide-part-one.markdown

 sceneView.session = session
 {% endhighlight %}

-##### ARAnchor
+#### <b>ARAnchor</b>
 Once you know the fundamentals of how to run an ARSession, let’s see what you can do with a running ARSession.
 You can add stuff to it.
 I mean, anything.
-Even 3D 💩, and Craig would even [appreciate] it.
+Even 3D 💩, and Craig would even [appreciate](https://youtu.be/ap8NuYWmFh0?t=2m6s) it.

 There’s a concept of anchors in a session, it’s not rocket science — you basically add anchor objects to a AR session that’s running, and your device tracks its position and orientation of whatever you add to the session.
 Let’s go over how to create an ARAnchor object and add it to a session.

 However, to create an AR Anchor, you need a matrix that encodes the position, orientation, and scale of the anchor relative to the world co-ordinate space of the session the anchor is in.
 That sounds tricky?
 A little.
-But all you need to understand is, that this matrix is of the type**matrix\_float4x4** in Swift.
+But all you need to understand is, that this matrix is of the type `matrix_float4x4` in Swift.

 This value can be obtained based on where you want to place your anchor, one of the ways is to grab the **ARCamera**’s transform property and bind that to the anchor, to place an anchor in front of the camera.